ismewen/dutils/README.md

 ## QuickStart

 ### Serializer
-inherit from ModelSerializer,add a process_initial_data method to process init data, so we can format data in serializer
+Inherit from ModelSerializer, add a `process_initial_data` method to process init data, so we can format data in serializer

 Usage: